Webreaper/SolisAgileManager/README.md

 ### Reducing Inverter EEPROM Writes

-A couple of people have raised concerns about the number of writes a half-hourly process will make to the SolisCloud API, and consequently the Inverter EEPROM.
-Excessive writes could result in a reduced longevity of the EEPROM (which generally have a limit on the total number of writes they can manage).
+Solis inverters store the current configuration (such as charge / discharge times, charge rate Amps, etc) in a writeable storage chip called an [EEPROM](https://en.wikipedia.org/wiki/EEPROM).
+Unfortunately, EEPROMs usually have a limited lifespan based on the number of writes that can be made - once that limit is reached the EEPROM can become unreliable, with writes not 'sticking' and even some reads failing.

+Newer Solis inverters use an EEPROM chip with a life-span of about 100,000 writes, which is enough to last for a long time, as long as not too many writes are made.
+Some older inverters may have chips that have a lifespan of about 10,000 writes.
+Once the EEPROM chip reaches its end-of-life, the reliability might drop off significantly - and the only fix is to re-solder a new EEPROM chip onto the main inverter PCB.
+This may or may not be able to be done under warranty.

+Depending on the operation, it may take multiple writes to achieve a particular outcome.
+For example, on older firmware, setting a charge slot (start and end time, and charge Amps) might only be a single write operation.
+With the newer six-slot Solis firmware, these parameters are set individually - which can mean setting a charge or discharge might require 4-6 write operations.

+This limited lifespan can cause problems with applications that manage the inverter, particularly if they make a lot of updates.
+So, for example, if your inverter management software updates the charge time every 30 minutes, on an inverter with newer firmware it would be very easy to rack up 200+ writes per day - which would total more than 70,000 writes per year.
+This could drastically reduce the lifespan of the inverter.

+The problem is EEPROM write lifespan affects any application that updates the inverter slots using the inverter control API.
+This includes SolisManager, Home Assistant (PredBat, PV_Opt etc), Agility and even the SolisCloud app and its EMS algorithm.
+The same limitations apply however the inverter is updated - so it's not just limited to writes sent via the Solis API; the same problem will happen if you make a lot of updates via ModBus.

+#### How does SolisManager avoid damaging your inverter with too many writes?

-To avoid this, the app applies Charging, Discharging and 'no charge' instructions in batches.
+To minimise inverter writes, the app applies Charging, Discharging and 'no charge' instructions in batches.
 So for example, if the charging plan is as follows:

 * 06:00-06:30 Do Nothing
 * 06:30-07:00 Do Nothing